-Initiated start-up of the Michelson Water Recycling Plant Biosolids & Energy Recovery Facilities capital project (at a cost in excess of \$240 million) for the handling of solids, which will cost effectively provide resource recovery of solids and biogas for IRWD.

-- 3. Continued to promote water use efficiency and long-term conservation measures resulting in District's customers having one of the lowest residential gallons per capita per day (gpcd) rates in California.
-In FY 2019-20, IRWD's residential water use (indoors and outdoors) averaged 65 gpcd, which was 26% lower than the statewide average of 88 gpcd.
-District finances were not negatively impacted as IRWD recovers its costs from customers through fixed and variable charges. - 4.
-Completed agreements to form the Groundwater Banking Joint Powers Authority, a partnership between IRWD and Rosedale Rio-Bravo Water Storage District to design and construct the Kern Fan Groundwater Storage Project.
-Established key terms for construction of the project with the State agencies. - 5.
-Completed construction of the remaining Sand Canyon Office property.
-The investment contributes to keeping customer rates low. - 6.
-Completed installation of the photovoltaic (solar) energy system at the Baker Water Treatment Plant, which works in conjunction with the existing battery storage system. - 7.
-Implemented improvements to the District's computer systems by increasing cybersecurity measures and upgrading the email system to a cloud- based system. - 8.
-Continue to fully fund the IRWD employee pension plan, including the IRWD Pension Benefits Trust, which contains funds adequate to cover the District's CalPERS projected pension liability as of the current fiscal year end. - 9.
-Received the United States Environmental Protection Agency's Excellence in Education and Outreach Award and the Wetland of Distinction Award for the San Joaquin Marsh and Wildlife Sanctuary from the Society of Wetland Scientists.
+- 1. Continued to deliver superior service to customers during the Coronavirus Pandemic without any interruptions in customer service, governance or operations.
+During the Pandemic, there have been no customer shut offs or late fees charged for water service and customers were provided the opportunity to temporarily increase their residential water budget if needed due to the Governor's stay at home orders.
+Customers facing financial hardship were offered payment plans to assist with their water bills. - 2.
+Started up the Michelson Water Recycling Plant Biosolids & Energy Recovery Facilities capital project (at a cost in excess of \$270 million) for the handling of solids, which will cost effectively provide resource recovery of solids and biogas for IRWD. - 3.
+Continued to promote long- term water use efficiency measures resulting in District customers having one of the lowest residential gallons per capita per day (gpcd) rates in California.
+In FY 2020-21, IRWD's residential water use (indoors and outdoors) averaged 74 gpcd, which was 37% lower than the statewide residential water use average of 117 gpcd.
+District finances were not negatively impacted by lower water usage as IRWD recovers its costs from customers through fixed and variable charges. - 4.
+Implemented improved customer web portal to provide additional bill payment options enhancing customer service and communications. - 5.
+Commenced the Groundwater Banking Joint Powers Authority, a partnership between IRWD and Rosedale Rio-Bravo Water Storage District to design, construct and operate the Kern Fan Groundwater Storage Project.
+Secured additional state funding for the project. - 6.
+Implemented building improvements at IRWD facilities to keep employees and the community safe and healthy. - 7.
+Continued to improve the District's computer systems by increasing cybersecurity measures. - 8.
+Continued to fully fund the IRWD employee pension plan, including the IRWD Pension Benefits Trust, which contains funds adequate to cover the District's CalPERS projected pension liability as of the current fiscal year end. - 9.
+Received the United States Environmental Protection Agency's WaterSense 2020 Partner of the Year Award, Southwest Membrane Operator Association's Outstanding Membrane Plant for 2020, National Association of Clean Water Agencies' Utility of The Future award for recycled water, California Special Districts Association's Ralph Heim Exceptional Outreach and Advocacy Award, and WateReuse California's Outreach and Public Education Award.